 So, once the above steps are complete, if you want to change one of the parameters and apply it to all 50 of your web servers, you can make a change to either the host profile, the service profile, or in the service, which will then be applied to all 50 web servers.

-When you start the Configuration application you will see the menu items listed in the table below.
-Each menu item is briefly described with specific category options listed in the next column.
+When you start the Configuration application you will see the menu items listed and described in the table below.
 The menu options are listed in a most likely use of left to right, although it depends on your design and management needs at the time as to what item you will start with.
 Each menu item offers various category options.